DSP-e-learn/e-learn/e-learn-README.txt

 + terms
 - theme
 - search
-- multilanguage
++ multilanguage

 TODO:

+-remove manage fields link from admin/structure/taxonomy/tags for siteadmins

 Questions:
-- price of the Course
++ price of the Course
-- 75% to pass the quiz?
-- shuld quiz be available after the access to Course has been revoked
-- should trainer be able to edit own Course and Quiz to course
++ should trainer be able to edit own Course and Quiz to course
-- should trainer be able to delete own Course
++ should trainer be able to delete own Course
 + fields for user/trainer profiles